-In order to construct a discrete proof of the Jordan-Schoenfliess, we recall some concepts from the theory of discrete manifolds presented in Section 2.
-A discrete manifold is just a piecewise linear manifold.
-The difference is that one cannot arbitrarily decompose a discrete cell into pieces.
+In order to construct a discrete proof of the Jordan-Schoenflies theorem, we recall some concepts from the theory of discrete manifolds presented in Section 2.
+A discrete manifold is a piecewise linear manifold.
+The difference is that we cannot arbitrarily decompose a discrete cell into pieces.
 For instance, a discrete 2-cell is predefined.
 It is a simple and minimal cycle of discrete 1-cells.
 Inductively, the boundary of a discrete $k$-cell is a simple and minimal cycle of discrete $(k-1)$-cells.
-So, in such a discrete geometry, a discrete manifold is defined on a graph with topological structure.
+Therefore, in our discrete geometry, a discrete manifold is defined on a graph with topological structures.
 In addition, it is finite.

 Essentially, in this paper, we do not allow a cell to be decomposed into smaller cells unless it is expressed explicitly.
 In such a discrete case, a cell is already the minimal entity in its dimension.
 A $k$-cell is a $k$-polyhedron but cannot be decomposed into smaller pieces.